tapis-project/tapis-ui/README.md

 1. Clone TapisUI repo with `git clone https://github.com/tapis-project/tapis-ui.git`
 2. `cd` into repo root directory
 3. Run `pnpm init-project` which will:
    a.
 Create intial `.env` from `.env.template` for configuration
    b.
 Run `pnpm install` to install packages for root and all sub packages
    c.
 Run `pnpm -r build` to build root and all sub packages
-   d.
+   d1.
 Run `pnpm run start` to serve vite TapisUI instance at **http://localhost:3000**
-      i.
+   d2.
 Devs can optionally run `pnpm run dev` which enables hot-reloading after changes in subpackages along with serving TapisUI
 4. Open the URL output by stdout to view the UI, generally **http://localhost:3000**
 5. [View the wiki](https://github.com/tapis-project/tapis-ui/wiki) for a dive into what's what in this repository.